 I have lots more articles coming and I hope that you will continue to join me on this journey of parenting in Japan.

 Now, this 100th post comes at an apt time as there is a big change in the works, with both my life and this blog.

 We’re moving to Kansai!

 A few months ago I hinted in a post that we may be moving.
-With the pandemic and my dear uncle in Canada passing away due to COVID-19, my husband realized that he wanted to spend more time with his family in Hiroshima and live closer to them.
+With the pandemic and my dear uncle in Canada passing away due to COVID-19, my husband and I realized that we wanted to spend more time with family in Hiroshima and live closer to them.
 I get along quite well with my in-laws and would like nothing more than for A to spend time with them in person, especially as it’s quite hard raising a child without family nearby.
 Having lived in Kanto for seven years, we are also now ready for a change.

 So this begs the question — will I keep using the name Tiny Tot in Tokyo?